Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Early Counseling = Lower Divorce Risk

-Seeking help early, like counseling, can lower the chance of divorce.
+Seeking help early, such as counseling, can lower the risk of divorce.
 Couples often split up because of communication issues, money problems, or infidelity.

 Addressing these issues before they get bigger makes a real difference.
 Therapists can help couples learn tools to resolve disagreements and support each other.